Time Operators of Harmonic Oscillators and Their Representations: Time operators by POVM

 This can be extended to a general self-adjoint operator $H$ possessing purely discrete spectrum: $\s(H)=\{E_n\}_{n=0}^\infty$ and $Hf_n=E_nf_n$.
 The time operators of $H$ of the form

 are studied in e.g., \cite{AM08,gal02a,gal02b}. \end{remark}

 We can also define the sesqui-linear form associated with $\TG $ by

-The sesqui-linear form $\kt _G$ is also an ultra-weak time operator of $h$ with the symmetric domain $\LR\times\LR$ and the ultra-weak CCR domain $\LR\times\LR$.
-Note that $\kt _G$ is a bounded sesqui-linear form. \begin{theorem} It follows that $\kt \neq \kt _{G}$. \end{theorem} \proof The sesqui-linear form $\kt _{G}$ is bounded, but $\kt$ is unbounded.
+The sesqui-linear form $\cT _G$ is also an ultra-weak time operator of $h$ with the symmetric domain $\LR\times\LR$ and the ultra-weak CCR domain $\LR\times\LR$.
+Note that $\cT _G$ is a bounded sesqui-linear form. \begin{theorem} The sesqui-linear form $\cT$ is not equal to $\cT _{G}$. \end{theorem} \proof The sesqui-linear form $\cT _{G}$ is bounded, but $\cT$ is unbounded.
 Then the theorem follows.